-The monastery buildings were located on the south-eastern side of the church.
-At first, the monastery had its own fortifications for protection, only at the beginning of the 14th century, after the extension of the town area to the west and south, the convent and its surroundings were absorbed into the new system of town fortifications.
-Next to the western side of the church there was an entrance gate to the courtyard, where the monastery’s economic and residential buildings, inhabited by the servants employed on the monastery propriety, were located.
-The central place was occupied by the buildings of the monastic community, which three wings and an inner, four-sided courtyard with a garden adjoining the south side of the church.
-Inner courtyard with a well located in the middle of the garden was surrounded by cloisters of monastery ranges.
-According to tradition, the eastern wing was occupied by the monks’ meeting room, that is, the chapter house and perhaps a shared dormitory.
-While, in the wing located opposite the church, there was a refectory.
+Next to the western gable of the church, there was an entrance gate to the courtyard, where the economic buildings of the friary and residential buildings inhabited by servants employed in the monastery farm were located.
+The central place was occupied by the buildings of the monastic community, with three wings encircling the internal, four-sided courtyard with a garden adjacent to the south side of the church.
+The courtyard with a well located in the middle of the garden was surrounded by cloisters of friary wings.
+According to tradition, the eastern wing was occupied by a session room for monks, i.e. a chapter house, and perhaps a common sleeping room, i.e. a dormitory.
+The refectory was located in the wing opposite the church.
 In the west wing there were kitchen rooms and probably another dormitory.